 On Aug.
 17, 2013, I went in to see Dr. Gross about a crown she said I needed due to a cracked tooth.
 She asked if I was having any pain in the tooth and I said no, but she said it needed a crown to save it.
 I suspected my days working at Sears were numbered at the time due to layoffs, so I opted to have the crown put on while I had a part-time insurance plan since I have been on such a tight budget following the Nashville flood with all the resulting home repairs.

 The tooth was X-rayed on Aug.
 17 and filed way down.
-An impression was taken, then a second one, all of which was quite painful.
+An impression was taken, then a second one when the first one did not turn out well, all of which was quite painful.
 I had to wear a temporary crown for a week or so while I waited for the permanent crown to come in.
 Dr. Gross said it was one of the deepest crowns she had ever done, but in hindsight I wonder -- was it too deep???

 It cost almost $1,000 to get the crown.
 I had no pain before the crown, but since then I have called or gone in almost every week for four months, complaining of the constant pain.